Capital of the Philippines: Historical background

 On April 7, 1521 Ferdinand Magellan landed in Cebu.
 He was welcomed by Rajah Humabon, who, together with his wife and about 800 natives, were baptized by the Spaniards on April 14, 1521, and are considered to be the first Filipino Catholics.
 Magellan, however, failed to successfully claim the Philippines for the crown of Spain, having been slain in neighboring Mactan Island by Datu Lapulapu.

 A Spanish expedition ordered by the conquistador Miguel Lopez de Legazpi demanded the conquest of Manila.
-His second on command, Martín de Goiti departed from Cebu and arrived in Manila.
+His second-in-command, Martín de Goiti departed from Cebu and arrived in Manila.
 The Muslim Tagalogs welcomed the foreigners, but Goiti had other plans.
 The Spanish force of 300 soldiers marched through Manila and a battle was fought with the heavily armed Spaniards quickly defeating and crushing the native settlements to the ground.
 Legazpi and his men followed the next year and made a peace pact with the three rajahs and organized a city council consisting of two mayors, 12 councilors, and a secretary.

 A walled city known as Intramuros, at the southern banks of Pasig River was built to protect the Spanish colonizers.
 On June 10, 1574, King Philip II of Spain gave Manila the title of Insigne y Siempre Leal Ciudad ("Distinguished and Ever Loyal City").
 In 1595, Manila was proclaimed as the capital of the Philippine Islands and became a center of the trans-Pacific silver trade for more than three centuries.

 When the British captured Manila during the Seven Years' War, they temporarily transferred the capital to Bacolor, Pampanga, and moved back to Manila after the signing of the 1763 Treaty of Paris.

-When the Philippine Revolution erupted in 1896, the town of Malolos in the province of Bulacan became the headquarters of the revolutionary army yet several other towns became capitals, at a succeeding rate to avoid capture from the Americans during the Philippine–American War.
+The Spanish-American War erupted in 1898 and the Philippine Revolution that had begun in 1896 reignited.
+The Spani8sh surrendered Manila to the Americans after the 1898 Battle of Manila.
+The town of Malolos in the province of Bulacan became the headquarters of the revolutionary army and the capital of the revolutionary Firet Philippine Republic in 1899.
+Several other towns became successive capitals aa the core of the revolutionary government fled to avoid capture by the Americans during the Philippine–American War.
 The status of the national capital moved back to Manila after the capture of President Emilio Aguinaldo in 1901.